OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 :::info
 **Note on Group Inheritance:** Oxide supports parent-child relationships between groups.
 When you set a parent group, the child group inherits all permissions from the parent group.
 This is a powerful way to create hierarchical permission structures without duplicating permissions.

-The system includes automatic circular reference detection to prevent infinite loops (e.g., group A having group B as parent, and group B having group A as parent).
-If circular references are detected, they will be removed automatically and a warning will be logged.

 All group and permission names are handled case-insensitively, so "Admin" and "admin" are treated as the same group.
 :::